Apooness/developer_news_app/README.md

 # news_app

 A new Flutter project.
-You have to be beta channel for some features
+https://github.com/Apooness/News_App You can use this repo for better app and code.

 ## Getting Started